Whipping Girl: Terminology

 The book discusses transmisogyny, which is the intersection of misogyny with transphobia, directed toward trans women.
-Serano also explores trans-objectification, trans-fascimilation, trans-sexualization, trans-interrogation, trans-erasure, trans-exclusion, and trans-mystification.
+Serano also explores trans-objectification, trans-facsimilation, trans-sexualization, trans-interrogation, trans-erasure, trans-exclusion, and trans-mystification.

 She argues that sexism in Western culture is a twofold phenomenon, comprising traditional sexism, "the belief that maleness and masculinity are superior to femaleness and femininity", and oppositional sexism, "the belief that female and male are rigid, mutually exclusive categories".

-Serano coins the term effemimania (from effeminacy) to describe the societal obsession with male and trans expressions of femininity—an obsession that she claims is rooted in transmisogyny.
+Serano coins the term effemimania (from effeminacy) to describe the societal obsession with male and transfeminine expressions of femininity—an obsession that she claims is rooted in transmisogyny.

 Themes

 In a collection of essays, Serano seeks to deconstruct Western societal narratives about trans women, including those of academia, medicine, and the media.
 She frequently cites her personal experiences as a lesbian trans woman.

 Serano argues that "oppositional sexism" is a driving force behind cissexism, transphobia, and homophobia.
 In addition to oppositional sexism, she writes that traditional sexism is the second requirement for "maintaining a male-centered gender hierarchy."

 Serano uses the term cissexual assumption to describe the belief among cisgender people that everyone experiences gender identity in the same way.

-In her book, Serano argued that cisgender people, lacking discomfort with their gender assigned at birth, nor thinking of themselves as or wishing they could become a different gender, project that experience onto all other people.
+In her book, Serano argued that cisgender people, neither lacking discomfort with their gender assigned at birth, nor thinking of themselves as or wishing they could become a different gender, project that experience onto all other people.
 Thus, it is argued, they are assuming that everyone they meet is cisgender, and "thus transforming cissexuality into a human attribute that is taken for granted".
 Serano wrote that cissexual assumption is invisible to most cisgender people, but "those of us who are transsexual are excruciatingly aware of it."